sebastianseilund/node-json-socket/README.md

 The `JsonSocket` protocol works by `JSON.stringify`'ing the message and prefixing it with a content length and a content length delimiter (#).

+You can change content length delimiter to custom by passing object when creating JsonSocket object: `new JsonSocket(new net.Socket(), { delimeter:  "$"})`.

 Example:

 ```javascript